 Controlling company-specific risk – This one is fairly simple.
 Just set a limit on the maximum you’re willing to have invested in any one company, as a percentage of your overall portfolio.

 Controlling industry-specific risk – There are two aspects to this one.
-First, what does “industry” mean and second, how to control exposure to each of them.
+First, what does “industry” mean and second, how can we control exposure to each of them?

 On the second point of controlling sector/industrial exposure, there are two main routes.
 Keep track of your exposure to each sector as a percentage of your overall portfolio and then put a limit on how much you’ll have in any one sector or, more simply, put a limit on how many stocks you’ll have from any one sector.